smallkirby/hello-zig/NOTES.md

 - Modules imported by `@import` can be used before the `@import` statement.
   - I'm now not sure but it's called `top-level declaration`

+### Variables

+- `threadlocal` variable is interesting.
+- I'm not sure how `comptime` qualifier is used.
+This type of const optimization would be done by the normal C compiler without explicitly telling it to do so.
+- Integers can be split by underscores, good.

 ## Zig ecosystem

 - Zig has built-in formatter, good really.